Exponentially accurate open quantum simulation via randomized dissipation with minimal ancilla: main results

-\textit{Decomposition of $e^{t\mathcal{L}}$.}--- We first provide a theorem giving an exact decomposition of the dynamical map $e^{t\mathcal{L}}$ in the form of a linear combination of generalized Hadamard-test circuits $\{\widetilde{\mathcal{W}}_v\}$; each circuit is illustrated in Fig.~\ref{fig:main_circ}.
-In the theorem, the upper bound of the total coefficients, Eq.~\eqref{main:c_norm}, is essential to realize an efficient random compilation.
+We first provide a theorem giving an exact decomposition of the dynamical map $e^{t\mathcal{L}}$ in the form of a linear combination of generalized Hadamard-test circuits $\{\widetilde{\mathcal{W}}_v\}$; each circuit is illustrated in Fig.~\ref{fig:main_circ}.
+In the theorem, the upper bound of the total coefficients, Eq.~\eqref{main:c_norm}, is essential to realize an efficient random compilation for the observable estimation task.

 \begin{thm} Let $\mathcal{L}$ be an $n$-qubit Lindblad superoperator with a Hamiltonian $H$ and jump operators $\{L_k\}_{k=1}^K$ that are specified by Eq.~\eqref{main:H_L}, and let $\|\mathcal{L}\|_{\rm pauli}:=2(\alpha_0+\sum_{k=1}^K \alpha_k^2)$ for $\alpha_k:=\sum_{j}|\alpha_{kj}|$.
 Then, for any $t>0$ and any positive integer $r\geq t\|\mathcal{L}\|_{\rm pauli}$, there exists a linear decomposition